casualcore/casual-java-integration-test/README.md

 and a release.

 The answer to the question of which tests have been run for a given release must always be "All the tests.".
-Any other answer becomes too quickly too complicated.
+Any other answer becomes too quickly very complicated.

-The integration tests are limited to function tests and do not include non functional tests.
+These integration tests are limited to functional tests and do not include non functional tests.

 ## Approach